dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 ```
 #### Exceptions And Failures

-Whenever we don't have a number to show it will be a `ServerException`, then we should create it to be used.
+Whenever we don't have a number to show it will be a `ServerException`.
+We need a class to handle these exceptions.
-Inside the error folder create the file `exception.dart`.
+In the **`/error`** folder, create the file `exception.dart` and add the following code:

-Code for `Exception.dart`.

 ```dart
 class ServerException implements Exception {}